llorllale/llorllale.github.io/_posts/2023-04-25-learning-go-book.md

 //  append
 ```

-## Reducing the garbage collector's workload

-(page 123)

-TODO

 ## Pointer Receivers vs Value Receivers

 (page 132)

-> Go considers both pointer and value receiver methods to be in the method set for a pointer instance.
+> Go considers both pointer and value receiver methods to be in the method set for a pointer.
 For a value instance,
 > only the value receiver methods are in the method set.

 The practical effect of this is that one cannot assign a value type to a variable of an interface type if the former